Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \subsubsection{Social interactions}

 The dynamics of opinions is often mediated by social interactions.
 These interactions are the fundamental processes through which agents influence one another, exchange information, and update their views on an issue.
 Understanding the nature and structure of these interactions is paramount, as they mediate the microscopic mechanisms of opinion change and eventually determine the emergence of a macroscopic state.
-Consequently, models of opinion dynamics often start from assumptions about social interactions.
+Consequently, models of opinion dynamics include assumptions on social interactions.

 \paragraph{Social networks.}